November 10, 2019 – San Marcos, CA

 93 miles – 20.7 MPH

 When I saw that Peter Sagan was going to be the star of a gran fondo in San Diego in November, I was kind of ho-hum.
 I figured it would be a crowded sh-t-show with lots of Freds all trying to ride around him trying to get a selfie.
 Plus, it was over $150.
 Ouch.
 Then, I saw that the folks who put on Belgian Waffle Ride (BWR) were organizing it…damn.
 Where do I sign up?
 I knew that it was going to be stellar event.
+If have not decide in between a Automatic Vans or Manual Vans visit this site.

 The ride was billed as the Sagan Roadie-Oh, and was supposed to be a mix of road, gravel, and punchy hills.
 The idea was to honor Peter’s style of riding in the Tour de France and Spring Classics.
 Having done the BWR Wafer before, I wondered what kind of “gravel” they meant.
 They held the course details close to their chest until just a couple of weeks before the event.
 A group of us went down to San Diego to preview some of the course once they unveiled it.
 Well, it was hilly, but the “gravel” really wasn’t anything that couldn’t be ridden on road tires.
 A little sigh of relief, but there was plenty of climbing!